alizaid91/paylab/README.md

 The recommended walkthrough demonstrates registration, merchant-scoped data onboarding, and the complete decision-execution loop rather than only the analytics surface:

-1. Start PostgreSQL, run `npm run db:seed` in `backend`, and start both applications.
+1. Start PostgreSQL, run `npm run db:reset` in `backend`, and start both applications.
 2. For a new workspace, register a user and merchant, then open **Data Source**.
 3. Select **Use Demo Data** and wait for merchant-scoped customers, payments, and payment attempts to be generated.
 The dashboard becomes available when generation completes.
-4. Alternatively, use the seeded demo credentials to sign in to the already-populated demo merchant.
 5. Open **Analytics** and **Payments** to inspect the evidence layer: volume, success/failure rates, payment methods, retries, trends, and attempt history.
 Confirm the active source in the header.
 6. Run opportunity analysis and review the detected UPI evening, mobile card, or customer retry opportunity, including its evidence, affected value, priority, and confidence.
 7. Generate a strategy for an opportunity.
 If Gemini is configured, inspect the objective, trigger, actions, expected impact, assumptions, risks, and reasoning.